-- Make sure you know how to operate the boiler and other appliances and know where the stopcock, fuse box and any meters are located. - Regularly test your smoke alarms and carbon monoxide detectors - at least once a month. - Report any need for repairs to your landlord.
+- Make sure you know how to operate the boiler and other appliances and know where the stopcock, fuse box and any meters are located. - Regularly test your smoke alarms and carbon monoxide detectors - at least once a month. - ☐ Report any need for repairs to your landlord.
+If you think there are any repairs that are needed, you should report these to your landlord.
 Failure to report the need for repairs could be a breach of your tenancy agreement.
-In extreme circumstances there may be a risk to your deposit if a minor repair turns into a major problem because you did not report it. - Consider obtaining insurance for your contents and belongings.
-The landlord will usually have insurance for the property but it will not cover anything that belongs to you.
-If your area is at risk of flooding, make sure your insurance covers this. - Consider having smart meters installed.
-Smart meters can help you keep an eye on your energy bills and make changes to save money.
-If the energy bills are in your name or you prepay for your energy, you can choose to have smart meters installed, though you should check your tenancy agreement first and let your landlord know.
-If your tenancy agreement says you need your landlord's permission to alter metering at your property, they should not unreasonably prevent it.
-Smart Energy GB has independent information about the benefits of smart meters for tenants and how to ask your supplier for the installation.
-If your landlord pays the energy bills, you can ask them to have smart meters installed. - Register to vote at your new address.
+In extreme circumstances there may be a risk to your deposit if a minor repair turns into a major problem because you did not report it. - Consider obtaining insurance for your contents and belongings - the landlord will usually have insurance for the property but it will not cover anything that belongs to you. - Consider if having a smart meter installed would save you money, if you are responsible for paying the energy bills.
+Read guidance about your rights and information about how to get a smart meter.
+We'd recommend that you tell your landlord before you get one. - □ And don't forget to register to vote.